Transmind/KK-Django-Project/README.md

 7. Explore "http://localhost:8000/" in your broswer to test the app locally.

-8. Push the app to Platform.sh
+8. Push the app to Platform.sh.
+Having fun!

    Please to refer chapter 20 of the book for detailed instructions of pushing project onto platform.